Ang Soon Tong: Alleged harassment of Yishun resident by gang member

 In 2019, Julius Chen, a resident of Yishun, alleged on social media that an Ang Soon Tong member had extorted S$100 from him.
 Chen apparently subsequently saw the member again at a coffee shop at Block 414 on 30 March 2019, where he attempted to retrieve his money.
 The member responded by claiming that he was an Ang Soon Tong member and made a phone call for backup.
 Six Indian men allegedly later arrived at the coffee shop, threatening Chen.
 The police later arrived and separated Chen and the gang, giving a warning to the gang.

-Extortion and assault in Klang, Malaysia 2015
+Extortion and assault in Klang, Malaysia

 Ang Soon Tong attempted to control areas in Klang, a city in Malaysia, by sending parangs and katanas to gang members for them to use to assault two gardening contractors who refused to pay extortion money at a construction site in Pulau Indah on 4 September 2015.
-The gardening contractors were fatally injured and hospitalized.
+The gardening contractors were severely injured and hospitalized.
 The Royal Malaysia Police later arrested 12 Ang Soon Tong members and issued a wanted notice for the local gang leader.